AloneTogetherY/disentangled-VAE/README.md

 # Disentangling the latent space of Variational Autoencoder
-Disentangling the latent space learned by a VAE has been subject to a lot of research in recent years.
+Disentangling the latent space learned by a VAE has been subject to a lot of research in recent years [1,2].
 This repository provides a simple tensorflow implementation of a Variational Autoencoder and the objective function proposed by [1]:

 ![](Equation.jpg)